opencobra/cobratoolbox/docs/source/installation/compatMatrix.md

 ### Legend

-- :white_check_mark: : compatible and tested
+- :white_check_mark: : compatible with the COBRA Toolbox (tested)
-- :x: : not compatible (tested)
+- :x: : not compatible with the COBRA Toolbox (tested)
-- :warning: : untested and unverified compatibility
+- :warning: : unverified compatibility with the COBRA Toolbox (not tested)